Organization for Universal Safety and Prosperity (OUSP)

 Let’s focus on energy.
 Food is a stored form of energy.
 Solar energy, to be precise, just like oil is.
 According to a contemporary version of physiocracy, a sustainable planetary economy needs to be able to manage its energy flows in a way that doesn’t destabilize the planetary environment.
 From this point of view, oil is just a temporary boost or fix, as it is a limited resource that warms the atmosphere.

-What’s interesting in relation to economics and oil is that after ditching the gold standard, the United States has tied the global reserve currency to oil, creating something called “petrodollar”.
+What’s interesting in relation to economics and oil is that after ditching the gold standard, the United States had tied the global reserve currency to oil, creating something called “petrodollar”.
 The U.S. did so not by pegging the currency to the amount of oil there is in the world, but by pushing most oil producers in the world to trade oil exclusively in dollars, mainly to help stabilize the currency.

 The logic behind this system is that since oil is the most traded commodity in the world, with volumes of the trade reaching trillions of dollars each year, the increased demand for dollars reduces the inflation of the currency.
 Which is mainly good for the U.S. And that’s a big problem, or a source of a number of avoidable global problems.
 Firstly, this is still partially mercantilist and imperial.